 Marianne Berkes has spent much of her life as a teacher, children's theater director and children's librarian.
 She is listed in "Something About the Author" and also in "Who's Who in American Education" and "Who's Who in America”

 Marianne now lives in Florida, where the cacophony of sounds she hears from the pond in back of her home served as the inspiration for her first book, Marsh Music published in 2000.
 She is a favorite presenter at schools and literary conferences, reading her award-winning books and talking about her publishing adventures.

-Before moving to Florida over twenty years ago, Marianne was an early childhood educator in New York, and also directed children's theater.
+Before moving to Florida, Marianne was an early childhood educator in New York, and also directed children's theater.
 Music, theater and writing have been a constant in her life and she puts all this to good use in her "interactive" children's picture books.

 "I write about things that interest me," says Marianne.
 "And I love to do the research.
 For example, I have always been fascinated with frogs, and when I moved to Florida, I couldn't believe the variety of sounds that came from the pond in the back of our home.
 I recorded them.
 Then, of course, I needed to find out which frog was making which sound; that required a lot of research."

 Marianne says she learns so much when she writes her books, and has always loved telling stories about animals.
 Her books are inspired by her love of nature.

 The idea for Marianne's second book, Seashells by the Seashore came when she was collecting shells on Sanibel Island in Florida.
 "I had never seen such a variety of shell shapes and colors in any one place," says Marianne.
 "It was amazing to me that the creatures living inside these shells could create such incredible works of art."

 "I pictured children discovering shells that were bumpy or smooth, big or small, heavy or light--all very different and very special, just like them."
 The paperback edition of this book contains a tear-out identification card to enhance the hands-on lesson in nature's simple wonders.